A Study of Intramuscular Sebacoyl Dinalbuphine Ester for Post-Hemorrhoidectomy Pain Management

 Study Summary

-This is a randomized, double blind, placebo-controlled, single dose study to assess the safety, efficacy and pharmacokinetics of intramuscular sebacoyl dinalbuphine ester (SDE) for post-hemorrhoidectomy pain management.
+This is a randomized, double blind, placebo-controlled, single dose study to assess the safety and efficacy of intramuscular sebacoyl dinalbuphine ester (SDE) for post-hemorrhoidectomy pain management.

 Eligibility Criteria